Fusion-Lab-Digital/m2.core/README.md

 # Magento 2 Module: FusionLab Core

 ## Introduction
-**FusionLab Core**, acts as the cornerstone for FusionLab extensions, offering critical functionalities and tools that enable and support the seamless operation of other FusionLab modules.
+**FusionLab Core**, acts as the cornerstone for Fusion Lab extensions, offering critical functionalities and tools that enable and support the seamless operation of other Fusion Lab modules.

 ## Features
 - Provides core functionalities for FusionLab modules.